CLUBS & ACTIVITIES

 DECA is a business club that welcomes students in grades 9-12.
 The group formulates and presents business concepts, strategies, and solutions based on given situations.
 During the winter, students travel to District, Regional and State competitions.
 Meetings and competitions will be announced in the student bulletin.
 It is moderated by Mrs. Goyette.

-Student Representative: Rachel F.
+Student Representative: Evan H.

 If you are interested in percussion instruments and want to be involved in an exciting after school activity, you should think about joining the drum corp.
 Interested students should talk to Mrs. Forsleff (Band Room).